 This range supplements the parking brake by locking the transmission.
 The engine can be started in this range.
 Never attempt to use PARK while vehicle is in motion.
-Apply parking brake when leaving vehicle in this range.
+Apply the parking brake when leaving vehicle in this range.

-When parking on a flat surface, place the shift lever in the PARK position first, and then apply the parking brake.
+When parking on a level surface, you may place the shift lever in the PARK position first, and then apply the parking brake.

-When parking on a hill, it is important to set the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+When parking on a hill, apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
 As an added precaution, turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.

-• Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage.
+- Never use the PARK position as a substitute for the parking brake.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
+Check by trying to move the shift lever rearward (with the brake pedal released) after you have placed it in PARK.
+Make sure the transmission is in PARK before leaving the vehicle.